ALL of Our wooden broom handles are manufactured from 100% hardwood, like Eucalyptus. Pinewood, Weed tree, or Other hard wood per your requests.

 I have had success with particularly dry handles and loose tool heads by soaking the tool head (upside down) in an inch or so of linseed oil.
 This can take some time to fully penetrate, think weeks, but is an easy passive solution.
 The next tactic would be to add a metal wedge to tighten things up.

 It often takes me a bit of discipline to get around to tending to my tool handles, but I’m always glad when I do.
 The tools look prettier, feel nicer, and I think, make my gardening that much better.
-Happy gardening, Matt.
+Happy gardening, Tony.